Mental Health First Aid

 For more information on Mental Health First Aid click here.

-Training includes a 3 year MHFA/YMHFA certification (must attend entire 8 hours), MHFA manual, handouts, meals and refreshments.
+Training includes a 3 year MHFA/YMHFA certification (must attend entire training), MHFA manual, handouts, meals and refreshments.
 Training is free of charge for Town of Stratford and Stratford Board of Education employees.
 Fee for Stratford residents: $10.00; non-residents: $35.00.
 Checks are made payable to Stratford Community Services, 468 Birdseye Street, Stratford, CT 06615 and must be received ONE WEEK prior to training dates.